How to Throw a Squatted Dance Party – Anonymous (2018)

 Occupy Wall Street – Students (2011)

-2011-Present, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Occupation, Students, Subjectives of Refusal, Tactics of Disruption, Urban Spaces
+2011-Present, Alternative Spaces, Authority, Date, Defining the Enemy, Disruptive Spaces, Occupation, Privatization, Self Institution, Students, Subjectives of Refusal, Tactics of Disruption, The Bourgeoisie, Urban Spaces

 This document declares the occupation of student, university spaces during Occupy Wall Street.